 Surveys of stakeholders including recent Initial Teacher program completers after program completion and following one year of employment in a Massachusetts public school, Supervising Practitioners, and PK-12 hiring principals as to whether the program provided completers with the necessary knowledge and skills for success in the licensure role

-Assessment data, including MTEL pass rates
+Assessment data, including MTEL and approved alternative assessment pass rates

 All data are reported in the aggregate and only when the n-size threshold of six or more has been met, including data at both the program and organizational level. sponsoring organizations have access to the data prior to publication via Edwin Analytics reports.
 Outcome measures published on Profiles are considered one source of evidence in the evaluation of programs during Informal, Interim, and Formal Reviews.